susickypavel/bachelor-thesis/README.md

-# Pavel Sušický - Bachelor Thesis
+# Pavel Sušický - Bachelor thesis

-TODO
+This is a repository of my Bachelor thesis at Czech Technical University in Prague.